This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 Clicking the manage button/link opens the control panel for more options.

 Via its navigation menu, you can access other important hosting features.
-On the overview page, you can access account settings like billing, upgrade your hosting account, and view the next repayment date.
+On the overview page, you can access account settings, upgrade your hosting account, and view the next repayment date.

 The overview page also displays your application’s WordPress version, CPU and RAM usage, and access to change the domain name connected to your hosting account.

-An important thing to note is that EasyWP assigns a temporary domain name when opening the account.
+An important point to note is that EasyWP assigns a temporary domain name when you open an account.
 You should later change this to your custom domain name before making your blog go live.

-You can also follow this instruction to connect your domain name to the EasyWP hosting account.
-The links work, too, if you use Cloudflare CDN or your domain name is registered with Cloudflare.
+You can also follow these instructions to connect your domain name to the EasyWP hosting account.
+The links also work if you use Cloudflare CDN or if your domain name is registered with Cloudflare.

 Domain Management

-Pointing your hosting account to a custom domain name on both platforms requires some explanation, especially if this is your first time.
+Pointing your hosting account to a custom domain name on both platforms requires some explanation, especially if you’re new to this.

-Since Cloudways does not offer domain name registration services, EasyWP is more of a standalone product from Namecheap; it becomes necessary to configure your domain name to point to your server IP addresses.
+Since Cloudways does not offer domain name registration services, and EasyWP is more of a standalone product from Namecheap, you will need to configure your domain name to point to your server’s IP addresses in both web hosts.

 When you create a hosting account in Cloudways and EasyWP, your site automatically deploys under a subdomain.
 Something like this: